alexandraherghelegiu/Chat-system/README.md

 * Annotations and chat messages are both loaded when the user rejoins a room
 * All the rooms previously joined to by the user are displayed on the dashboard, from where they can reconnect to any of them by clicking on the specific “tile”.
 * New rooms can be created while being part of another room, which will be saved in IndexedDB and this process also sends a link to the initial room to provide an easy connection option to the other participants.
+* New annotations can be added from Google's Knowledge Graph by clicking on the "Add Annotations" button in a room.
+A modal window will come up, where we can click on the image and draw a rectangle to add an annotation.
+These Knowledge Graph annotations are stored in the IndexedDB.

 **Ajax: (Daniel)**
 * Ajax communication is used between pages.